DeepCool AK400 CPU Cooler Review

 - 2 years warranty

 After a successful launch of the new flagship cooler AK620, DeepCool has released a budget-friendly cooler AK400 based on the same design concept as on the AK620.
-The AK400 is available in two colors; white and black.
-This cooler is a single tower in a 120mm size.
-There are differences between the AK620 and AK400 besides dual-tower and single-tower.
-The former has 6 copper heat pipes whereas the latter has 4 copper heat pipes.
+The CPU cooler is available in two colors; white and black.
+This cooler is a single tower of 120mm size.
+There are differences between the AK620 and AK400 besides dual-tower and single-tower; however, I’ll mainly be focusing on the DeepCool AK400 White today.

 Packaging and Unboxing